chouaib-629/MovieRecommendation/README.md

 hadoop jar movieRating.jar Driver /movies/ratings.csv /movies/tmpOutput /movies/finalOutput
 ```

+### Step 3: Visualize the Output

-To view the results of the MapReduce job, use the following command to visualize the output:
+To view the results of the MapReduce job, use the following command:

 ```bash
 hdfs dfs -cat /movies/finalOutput/part-r-00000
 ```

-**Optional:** Copy the part-r-00000 from HDFS to Local Storage.
+### **Optional:** Save the Output Locally

-After the job has completed, you can copy the resulting `part-r-00000` file from HDFS to your local storage for further processing or analysis.
-Use the following command:
+Copy the output file from HDFS to your local storage for further processing or analysis:

 ```bash
 hdfs dfs -get /movies/finalOutput/part-r-00000 output/result.csv
 ```

-This will copy the `part-r-00000` file to the `output/result.csv` file in your local storage.
+This will save the results to the `output/result.csv` file in your local storage.

 ## Contributing